tokend/knowledge-base/tech/key_entities/asset_pair.md

 # Asset pair

-Asset pair has such properties:
+Asset pair has the following properties:

-## Base, quote and price
+## Base, quote, and price

-Every asset pair contains 3 key fields: `base_asset`, `quote_asset` and `price`.
-This data will be used to perform conversions between assets.
+Every asset pair contains 3 key fields: `base_asset`, `quote_asset`, and `price`.
+This data will be used to perform exchanges between assets.
 The formula for such calculations is:

 ```javascript